Madison Gun Attorney for Firearms charges and rights

-Negligent Use: Pointing a Gun Can Be a Crime in Madison or Anywhere in Wisconsin
+Negligent Use: Pointing a Gun Can Be a Crime in Wisconsin

 Using a firearm or dangerous weapon to threaten the safety of another is a class A misdemeanor in Wisconsin.
 Even if the weapon wasn't loaded and no harm is caused, the act of pointing a gun at someone is considered a crime.
 If you or someone you know is charged with endangering safety by negligent use, contact the Madison-area gun defense attorneys at Grieve Law for experienced representation.

-If presented with gun charges in Dane County or anywhere in Wisconsin, reach out to our team of experienced Madison-Area gun lawyers qualified to advise you on the best strategies to get your charges reduced or dropped.
+If presented with gun charges in Dane County or anywhere in Wisconsin, reach out to our team of experienced Madison-Area gun lawyers for the best legal strategies to get your charges reduced or dropped.